scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 # mbx-getstock-aws-puppeteer
-A serverless solution to gather stock info from the web using Puppeteer on AWS
+A serverless solution to automate gathering stock info from the web using Puppeteer on AWS.

 **Background**

 Data analytics, and other data processing solutions, rely on a rich set of data sources to hydrate data lakes and data warehouses.
-Sometimes this data is readly available in the form of structed databases and semi-structured datasets.
+Oftentimes this data is readily available in the form of structured databases and semi-structured datasets.
 Other times it has to be collected from remote sources via streaming solutions or API calls.

-When it comes to web-based data sources, typicall data can be collected via APIs such as those published by social media providers.
-But not every data source exposes APIs or has APIs that are developer-friendly.
-In those cases, web scraping can be a practicle solution.
+When it comes to web-based data sources, typically data can be collected via APIs such as those published by social media providers.
+But not every data source exposes APIs or has APIs that are developer friendly.
+In such cases, web scraping can be a practical solution.
 Many tools exist to support web scraping.
-One of the more popular tools is Puppeteer, which is commonly used to automate testing of web pages, but has been repurposed for web data capture.
-By leveraing the AWS cloud, data collected via Puppeteer can benefit from sclabality, high availablity, and cost effective compute and storage infrastrcuture.
+One of the more popular tools is Puppeteer, which is commonly used to automate testing of websites, but has been repurposed for web data capture.
+By leveraging the AWS cloud, we can deploy a serverless data collected solution using Puppeteer.
+This allows us to scale compute and storage resources seamlessly while ensuring high availability using the on-demand cost model.

 **Overview of Solution**

-This solution guide demonstrates two key features of Puppteer:

-* Create
-* Capture a web page into an image as PNG and JPG file.
-In this solution, I will capture the stock info page from Yahoo Finance webpage.
-* Capture textual content from a webpage.
-I will capture the stock value in text format from Yahoo Finance webpage
-* Can be invoked manually from a user browser and/or via scheduled invocation using AWS EventBridge.
-* If captured from a user browser, the solution will return the stock value to the user.
-* Store the capured image in S3.
-* Store the stock value, date/time stamp, and link to the captured image in S3.
-* Create EventBridge Rules to invoke the web getter for a number of stocks.

-two seperate function. captures a screen image from a website URL provided by the user.
-The captured webpage image is saved into an S3 bucket in the user's AWS account.
-The solution is invoked by a RESTful API managed by the Amazon API Gateway service.
-The processing is handled by a Lambda function which invokes the Puppeteer library.
-The solution can be modified easily to capture textual content instead of bitmap images.
-NOTE: This is a proof of concept guide.
-For production workloads, please follow established security best preactices for architectinbg solutions in the AWS cloud.

-**Architectural Diagram**
+This serverless solution is triggered manually or periodically to collect stock info from the Yahoo Finance website.
+You pass a stock symbol to a REST endpoint and the solution will return back and saves the value of the stock as well as a screen capture of the latest stock information page.

+IMAGE OF YAHOO STOCK AMZN

+The solution leverages AWS services such as Lambda, EventBridge, API Gateway, S3, and DynamoDB.

 ![serverless puppeteer](./mbx-aws-lambda-puppeteer.jpg)

+The solution can be invoked manually from a browser, for example, or via a scheduled invocation using EventBridge.
+The REST API is managed by the Amazon API Gateway service which exposes an endpoint.
+The processing is handled by a Lambda function which calls the Puppeteer library packages in a Lambda Layer.
+The returned results are passed back to the endpoint as a response document, as well as stored in DynamoDB and S3.
+The solution can be modified easily to collect data from almost any website.

 **Solution Components**

-* Puppeteer: Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
-Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium. https://pptr.dev/
+* Puppeteer: A Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+Puppeteer runs headless by default but can be configured to run full (non-headless) Chrome or Chromium. https://pptr.dev/

 * Amazon API Gateway: AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs.
-In this solution, it will expose an endpoint that when invoked, it will trigger a Lambda function that will process the request to capture a webpage, save the captured image to an S3 bucket.
+In this solution, it will expose an endpoint that when invoked, it will trigger a Lambda function that will process the request to capture a webpage, save the captured image to an S3 bucket and DynamoDB table.

-* AWS Lambda: Serverless compute service that executes the NodeJS logic to process the webpage capture request and S3 storage.
+* Lambda: Serverless compute service that executes the NodeJS logic, using Puppeteer, to process the webpage data and image capture request.

-* Amazon S3: Highly durable storage to host screen captures.
+* S3: Serverless object storage to save stock info screen captures.
+The name of the image capture file is a concatenation of the datetime stamp and stock symbol.

+* DynamoDB: Serverless NoSQL database to store basic stock info.
+I am storing a datetime stamp, the stock symbol, the stock value, and the url to the captured image in S3.

+* EventBridge: Serverless scheduler that can call a number of AWS services and pass parameters.
+I am using this service to periodically call the API Gateway endpoint with different stock symbols.

+* IAM: This is the foundational authentication and authorization service in the AWS cloud.

+* CloudWatch: This is the core monitoring service in the AWS cloud.

 **Solution Outline**